 Finding the perfect blue was not easy.
 The owners wanted to find the perfect amount of saturation and tone to create a neutral blue shade – to avoid overwhelming the space.

-With 10 foot ceilings Alice Lane knew they could get away with a tall canopy bed that would anchor the room and add a sense of grandeur.
-She added the Garlon bone inlayed desk from Made Goods at the end of the bed to create a functional work space in the bedroom.
+With 10 foot ceilings design firm Alice Lane knew that they could get away with a tall canopy bed that would anchor the room and add a sense of grandeur.
+The designers added the Garlon bone inlayed desk from Made Goods at the end of the bed to create a functional work space in the bedroom.

 Again the masculine feminine balance in this room was very important.
 The goal was to create a space that was a sanctuary that both husband and wife would enjoy.
 It was important when selecting the decorative accessories to mix and match finishes to keep the finishes from feeling boring and repetitive.

 The designers used custom nightstands with a reeded front that added a repeat from the reeded glass in the kitchen.

 The reading nook features a custom made to measure dressmaker’s chaise that comfortably fits two people laying side by side to enjoy the views of the horse pastures.